Adamancia Vault

 Block websites — Extension

-In the browser extension, a Default group blocks the websites you list.
-Add one site per line — plain domains like youtube.com or full URLs both work.
+In the website tool, a Default group pauses the sites you list.
+Add one site per line by typing its name or pasting it from your browser.

 What counts as a match